ncbi/robotframework-pageobjects/README.md

             # Here we'd have to figure out what page object to return…
             # but we won't bother with that logic here…

-    Now your tests can use the component, but indirectly via page object methods. test_my_page.robot:
+Now your Robot (or other kinds of) tests can use the component, but only indirectly via page object methods.

+*test_my_page.robot*:

     *** Settings ***
     Documentation  Tests for My Page.